gagle/node-deferred-queue/README.md

 Have you seen the [Redis driver](https://github.com/mranney/node_redis)?
 This is how a deferred queue works.

 This module is a very lighweight and simplified version of [promises](https://github.com/kriskowal/q).
-It's thought to be the glue between synchronous api calls and asynchronous executions.
+It's meant to be the glue between synchronous api calls and asynchronous executions.
 Look at the [api](https://github.com/gagle/node-deferred-queue/blob/master/examples/api.js) example to see a representative use case.

 This module can be helpful to you if you are exposing an api like the following one: